 After giving up on counting the steps at around 450, I’m sweating profusely but totally in awe of how an ancient civilisation built an entire citadel on top of this rock all those centuries ago.

 We reach Sigiriya’s ‘mirror wall’.
 It’s believed this wall was kept polished so that King Kasyapa could see his reflection in it.
 Today it bears graffiti dating from the 8th century, made up of intriguing inscriptions and poems.

 Also intriguing are the frescoes that remain on the western side of Sigiriya.
 This side of the rock was almost entirely covered by frescoes and I can’t help but wonder how they managed to paint them so high up.
 No doubt the death toll was high.
 Unfortunately most of the frescoes were removed by the monks who were gifted Sigiriya after King Kasyapa was killed.
 Yes, you guessed it.
 He was killed by his brother Moggallana — the rightful heir to the throne.

 We approach the entrance to the palace complex and immediately understand why it was named Lion’s Rock.
 The entrance once featured an enormous lion carved into the rock.
 Most of it has been destroyed, however the two clawed paws remain and climbing up the steps between them feels surreal.

 The palace was eventually destroyed by King Moggallana and Lion’s Rock was used as a Buddhist monastery until the 14th century, when it was abandoned.
-It was rediscovered in 1831 and full excavations only began in the 1980’s.
-They continue today – uncovering a treasure chest of ancient Sri Lankan history.
+It was rediscovered in 1831 and full excavations only began in the 1980s.
+They continue today.
+I marvel at what this extraordinary trove of Sri Lankan history has revealed so far.

 Do you have any tips for top things to do at Sigiriya?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.